 - Don’t go over 2 pages of A4 paper with your CV – for new starters, this should ideally be one side of A4

-- Do type your CV and print on quality paper
+- Type your CV and print on quality paper

-- Do translate your CV into French if the advertisement/position requires it
+- Translate your CV into French if the advertisement/position requires it

 - Don’t forget to emphasise extracurricular activities